Doorkee

 • Lease and rental-transaction records — retained for five years under UAE Federal Decree-Law No. 26 of 2007 and Dubai Law No. 85 of 2006 (RERA broker-licence retention obligation).

-For these records, your personal-data fields (name, email, phone, document images, document numbers) will be anonymised in place — we will replace them with non-identifying sentinels so that the row cannot be re-linked to you — but the row itself will be retained for the statutory window.
+For these records, your text personal-data fields (name, email, phone, document numbers) will be anonymised in place — we will replace them with non-identifying sentinels so that the row cannot be re-linked to you — but the row itself will be retained for the statutory window.
+Identity and verification document images — including your KYC document image (§2.2) and your broker card image (§2.12) — cannot be anonymised in place, because an image cannot be reduced to a non-identifying form while it is retained; these images are deleted at the end of the retention window (or earlier on an erasure request) rather than anonymised, and only the non-identifying record that a verification took place is kept.
 The non-personal fields (transaction amount, status, dates) will be kept as required for audit.
 You will receive a final email confirming what was deleted, what was anonymised, and which records remained under the carve-out.

 15.6.
 Third-party processor cascade.
 When your request is hard-erased, Doorkee will signal deletion to the third-party services we use to deliver the Platform.
 The cascade will cover eleven processors: